yohaneskh/Bank-Customer-Churn-Prediction_Finished/README.md

 ### B. **DATASET**

 i.
 The dataset is sourced from Kaggle and contains 10,000 customer records from a European bank.
+The link to the original dataset on Kaggle is https://www.kaggle.com/datasets/shubhammeshram579/bank-customer-churn-prediction.

 ii.
 It includes features such as geography, gender, credit score, balance, tenure, estimated salary, etc.